AdaCore/learn/intro_to_ada.rst

        end loop;
     end Greet;

-As for the while loop, the boolean condition must be of strict type ``Boolean``.
+As for the while loop, the Boolean condition must be of strict type ``Boolean``.
 Every relational operator in Ada returns a ``Boolean`` by default.